 Q: Aren't the chemicals used in professional pest management harmful?

 A: Pesticides are regulated and registered by the Environmental Protection Agency, which is required by law to provide special protections for sensitive subpopulations, like children.
 Just like medicine, they go through years of development and testing before they are approved for use in homes and schools.
-Pest professionals receive ongoing, intensive training to ensure they are able to properly identify, target and effectively treat pests in the least invasive manner possible.
+Pest professionals receive ongoing, intensive training to ensure they are able to identify properly, target and effectively treat pests in the least invasive manner possible.

 Q: I've heard the term "IPM" thrown around a lot lately.
 What is it?